 In the interest of continuing product development, DAF reserves the right to change specifications or products at any time without prior notice.
 DAF can in no way be held responsible for any incorrect information included in this manual and/ or the consequences thereof.

-This publication refers to chassis with engines complying to Euro 4 and Euro 5 emissions only.
+This publication refers to chassis with FR, GR, PR or MX engine complying to the Euro 3, Euro 4 and Euro 5 emissions.